Keep your house cool this summer

 For homes with sash windows, put them to use: an equal gap at the top and the bottom of the window allows cool air to flow in through the lower opening, and hot air to escape through the top.

 For more modern rooms with bi-fold doors, there is a risk of summertime over-heating.
 Sheer curtains may work somewhat to reduce “solar gain” but the clean lines and minimalist décor in many kitchen or sitting room bifold door installations can leave little room for a curtain pole or track.
-If that’s the case then embrace the weather and get folding!
+If that’s the case, electronic awnings on the outside wall could offer a sleek and adaptable source of shade for that room as well as creating a shady area on the patio or garden area.

 Good insulation can keep the heat out as well as in.
 It’s a bit like a flask keeping drinks hot or cold by providing an insulating layer between the drink and the outside air.
-Start with the loft – but avoid laying insulation on a hot day!
+Start with the loft – but not now.
+Add it to your to-do list for a day when it’s not quite so hot.

 Turn it off